Frequently Asked Questions

-If you are in full-time attendance at a publicly funded Ontario secondary school, you will have to make arrangements with your home school to take courses with the VLC.
-Because there are costs associated with this program, and because your home school is already collecting the full Ontario grant for your secondary education, your home school must be willing to share a portion of this grant with the VLC.
+If you are in full-time or part-time attendance at a publicly funded Ontario secondary school, you will have to make arrangements with your home school to take courses with the VLC.
+Because there are costs associated with this program, and because your home school is already collecting the Ontario grant for your secondary education, your home school must be willing to share a portion of this grant with the VLC.
 In 2019-2020, the cost to your home school is $769 per credit.

-If you live outside of Ontario, you may pay a tuition fee to take courses. in 2019-20, this fee is in excess of $1500.
+If you live outside Ontario, you may pay a tuition fee to take courses. in 2019-20, this fee is in excess of $1500.

 live_help What is the appropriate age for students starting with the VLC?